mscarey/legislice/docs/guides/enactments.rst

 the text, the output of the :meth:`~legislice.enactments.BaseEnactment.selected_text` method will be different.

-    >>> fourteenth_amendment.select(["No State shall", "deprive any person of", "liberty", "without due process of law"])
+    >>> passages = fourteenth_amendment.select(["No State shall", "deprive any person of", "liberty", "without due process of law"])
-    >>> fourteenth_amendment.selected_text()
+    >>> passages.selected_text()
     '…No State shall…deprive any person of…liberty…without due process of law…'

-Every time we use the :meth:`~legislice.enactments.Enactment.select` method, it clears any existing text selection from the Enactment.
-But if we want to select additional text without clearing the existing selection, we can use :meth:`~legislice.enactments.Enactment.select_more`.
-It’s okay if the selection we pass in to :meth:`~legislice.enactments.Enactment.select_more` overlaps with text we've already selected.
+The :meth:`~legislice.enactments.Enactment.select` method returns a new :class:`~legislice.enactments.EnactmentPassage` object, which holds both the :class:`~legislice.enactments.Enactment` and a :class:`~anchorpoint.textselectors.TextPositionSet` indicating which text is selected.
+But if we want to select additional text without clearing the existing selection, we can use the EnactmentPassage's :meth:`~legislice.enactments.EnactmentPassage.select_more` method.
+It’s okay if the selection we pass in to :meth:`~legislice.enactments.EnactmentPassage.select_more` overlaps with text we've already selected.

     >>> fourteenth_amendment.select_more("life, liberty, or property,")
     >>> fourteenth_amendment.selected_text()